 The resulting rocks are stood-up, pushed around, and slanted.
 “Balanced Rock”, at the south end of the Park, was formed as erosive processes removed the softer layers near its base, eventually leaving the precarious-looking outcrop seen today.

-It was August of 1859 when two surveyors started out from Denver City to begin a townsite, soon to be called Colorado City.
+In August of 1859, two surveyors started out from Denver City to begin a townsite, soon to be called Colorado City.
 While exploring nearby locations, they came upon a beautiful area of sandstone formations.
-M. S. Beach, who related this incident, suggested that it would be a "capital place for a beer garden" when the country grew up.
-His companion, Rufus Cable, a "young and poetic man", exclaimed, "Beer Garden!
+Surveyor M. S. Beach suggested that it would be a “capital place for a Biergarten” when the country grew up.
+His companion, Rufus Cable, a “young and poetic man”, exclaimed, “Biergarten!
 Why it is a fit place for the Gods to assemble.
-We will call it the Garden of the Gods."
-It has been so called ever since.
+We will call it the Garden of the Gods.”
+It has been so-called ever since.

 Rock Ledge Ranch Historic Site

 Rock Ledge Ranch Historic Site’s story begins with the Native Americans.
 The Ute’s oral tradition says that Colorado is their homeland and they have no migration story.
 After the Ute people acquired horses from the Spanish around 1630, they became skilled horsemen.
 Camp Creek Valley, which today includes Rock Ledge Ranch, provided the Ute a base camp where they found abundant water and diverse plant life.